"Bragi (pronounced “BRAG-ee;” Old Norse Bragi, “Poet”)

 poem depicts him as having runes carved on his tongue.

-Bragi, in some sources, is the son of Odin and Frigg, while in other sources, his mother is Gunnlöd, and other sources say that his mother was never mentioned.
-Knowing Odin, it is hard to tell who is mother is.
+Bragi, in some sources, is the son of Odin and Frigg.
+While in other sources, his mother is Gunnlöd, and other sources say that his mother was never mentioned.
+Knowing Odin, it is hard to tell who his mother is.
 Bragi's wife however, is clearly stated.
-Bragi's wife is the goddess of eternal youth, Idun
+Bragi's wife is the goddess of eternal youth, Idun.

 Bragi is the lord of all poets, called skalds in northern culture.
 Some claim that Odin is the greatest poet, and god of poetry, but Bragi is his son.
 Like father like son!
 So it is very possible that perhaps Bragi is the lord of human poets, while his father is the lord of poets in general.
 Many poets throughout the centuries were named Bragi, thus leading to the idea that Bragi was a poet before a god.